-It is extremely important that you keep in regular contact via e-mail while you are off campus.
-All off campus studies students must continue to use their Gettysburg e-mail accounts while off campus.
+It is extremely important that you keep in regular contact via e-mail while you are studying globally.
+All global study students must continue to use their Gettysburg e-mail accounts while studying globally.
 This is your official College e-mail address and all important information will be sent to you at that address.

-When you get settled at your study abroad site, please e-mail email@example.com with your cell phone number and/or skype address.
+When you get settled at your global study site, please return to your CGE dashboard in Student Center and complete the "Provide Contact Information" section.
 There are often occasions when Gettysburg will need to get in touch with you, and it is difficult if we do not have your contact information on file!
 Also, remember that Gettysburg College is not authorized to accept collect calls from students studying abroad.
-Many students stay in touch with Gettysburg through e-mail which is available at most study abroad program sites, and for all students via internet/cyber cafes.
+Many students stay in touch with Gettysburg through e-mail which is available at most global study program sites, and for all students via internet.

-Past study abroad students have suggested various ways that students can keep in touch with home when they are overseas.
+Past global study students have suggested various ways that students can keep in touch with home when they are away from campus.
 Almost all program sites have e-mail access.
-If not, many students suggest finding a cyber cafe to keep in touch by e-mail.
-Cyber cafes are usually coffee shops or restaurants that have internet access available for a fee.
-Some students sign up for the whole time they are gone, others just log on occasionally.
-Ask about local cyber cafes once you arrive at your program site.
+If not, many students suggest finding an internet hotspot (typically cafes with wireless access) to keep in touch by e-mail.

 Most students opt to purchase a cell phone when they are abroad.
 This is often the most convenient way to stay in touch.
 Speak with your program directly for more information about cell phones and keeping in touch with home.